Pollo Asado Recipe (Juicy Mexican Chicken Marinade + Grill & Oven Method)

 You can even freeze the chicken for up to 3 months in the freezer and take it out to grill or roast.
 Just wait for the chicken to come to room temperature or else it will not cook evenly.

-This is one of my favorite recipes to grill outside with friends and family, but it can also be oven roasted when the weather is not suited to fire up the grill.
+This is one of my favorite recipes to grill outside with friends and family (I recently grilled it on my Grilla Grills Primate, we had a great time), but it can also be oven roasted when the weather is not suited to fire up the grill.
 I’m going to share both methods with you guys.

 Get the chicken out of the plastic bag and put it in a bowl.
-Spray a baking sheet with oil and line it with aluminum foil, then shake off any excess marinade off the chicken and put it on the baking sheet in a single layer so the chicken doesn’t overlap.
+Spray a baking sheet with oil and line it with aluminum foil, then shake off any excess marinade off the chicken and arrange it in a single layer so the chicken doesn’t overlap.
 Preheat the oven to 425-degree F. Bake the chicken until the internal temp an instant read thermometer reads 165 on the thickest part of the chicken.
 It’ll take about 15-20 minutes for boneless chicken thighs.
-Make sure to baste the chicken every 5 minutes with leftover marinade from the bowl.

 I like to broil it for 1-2 minutes for the roasted charred flavor and color, you can skip this step if you like.